insurance car insurance

 Key takeaways

-• The average cost of full coverage car insurance in North Carolina is $1,275 per year.
+• The average cost of full coverage car insurance for drivers with a clean record in North Carolina is $107 per month.

 • North Carolina requires all drivers to have liability policies.